 - That the applicant has passed a relevant Candidate degree exam, Master's degree exam (120 ECTS) or other exam on a corresponding level, or that the applicant have in some other manner acquired the requisite technical prerequisites to undertake a researcher education. - That the management of the institute declares that the requisite resources are present, such that the studies can be carried out in a qualified manner within a timeframe corresponding to 3 years of full-time studies (180 ECTS), cf. section 4 of the Ph.D.
-Executive Order. - That the Ph.D. committee is able to recommend enrolment based upon an evaluation of the applicant's qualifications as well as a technical assessment of the submitted project description, the study program and the primary supervisor's technical assessment as well as the institute's statement that the requisite resources are present
+Executive Order for the ordinary Ph.D. program and six years full-time employment/study (360 ECTS) for the adjunct with Ph.D. program. - That the Ph.D. committee is able to recommend enrolment based upon an evaluation of the applicant's qualifications as well as a technical assessment of the submitted project description, the study program and the primary supervisor's technical assessment as well as the institute's statement that the requisite resources are present